 The Commissioners of Irish Lights shall not be liable by reason of any implied warranty, condition or other term, or any duty at common law for any loss of profit or any indirect, special or consequential loss, damage, costs, expenses or other claims (whether caused by the negligence of the Commissioners of Irish Lights, its servants or agents or otherwise) which arise out of or in connection with the provision of the MetOcean Data (including any delay in providing or failure to provide the MetOcean Data) or its use by the user.
 All terms, other than those set out, whether express or implied by statute or otherwise, are excluded to the fullest extent permitted by law.

-The Data Protection Acts give individuals the legal right to privacy in relation to their personal data.
-The Acts place obligations on organisations holding and processing such data.
+The General Data Protection Regulation, 2018 gives individuals the legal right to privacy in relation to their personal data.
+The GDPR places obligations on organisations holding and processing such data.

 Data protection in Irish Lights

-Irish Lights holds data on all employees, former employees, and customers/suppliers either in manual files or electronically.
-This data can be either personal data or non-personal data.
+Irish Lights holds data on all employees, former employees, pensioners and customers/stakeholders either in manual files or electronically.
+This data can be personal or non-personal.

-We treat all personal data received as confidential and will use it only for the purposes that we obtain it.
+We treat all personal data as confidential and will use it only for the purposes that we obtain it.
 However, we may share data with other government departments or agencies when permitted by a specific legislative provision.
+We may also need to share personal data with Third Party Data Processors who are processing data on behalf of Irish Lights.
+All such Third Party Data Processors will be required to process the data in accordance with the GDPR.

 We take our obligations very seriously and strive to ensure that we maintain the privacy of your personal data.
 Any employee found to be in breach of the data protection rules will be held accountable by Irish Lights.